ad-freiburg/esa2018-experiment/BLOGPOST.md

 And let us create powerful incentives, so that whatever we already know is good is actually implemented and carried over from one PC to the next.**

-<sup>1</sup> https://cacm.acm.org/blogs/blog-cacm/181996-the-nips-experiment provides a short description of the experiment and various links to further analyses and discussions.
+<sup>1</sup> https://cacm.acm.org/blogs/blog-cacm/181996-the-nips-experiment provides a short description of the NIPS experiment and various links to further analyses and discussions.

 <sup>2</sup> https://github.com/ad-freiburg/esa2018-experiment